knpuniversity/micro-symfony/knpu/container-twig.md

 I bet I have a typo.
 Yep, my directory was called `might_mouse`.
 I went a bit too micro on the name there.
 Fix that and try again.
 It's alive!

+***TIP
+After creating the `views/` directory for the first time, you'll need to clear your Symfony cache, or the template won't be found.
+That's probably a small Symfony bug, that hopefully we can fix!
+***

 Now, let's add the web debug toolbar.